 It will save you a lot of time and make the final stage of human proofreading easier and faster.

 But don’t skip the last and most important stage.

 No matter what tools you use, you have to perform thorough human proofreading before you publish.
 Preferably by at least two people.

 6. Did you spend enough time on book formatting?

 Nothing is more annoying for a reader than poor text formatting in an ebook or book.

 Take the time to make sure you format your text perfectly for ebook publication and again for POD books.
-You need to take extra care for books including images.
+You need to take extra care for ebooks, including images and for poetry ebooks.

 7. Did you write a quick book description?

 It is easy to see when a book description is an afterthought and only written at the time of publishing.